ray-project/ray/doc/source/memory-management.rst

 Heap memory quota
 -----------------

 When Ray starts, it queries the available memory on a node / container not reserved for Redis and the object store or being used by other applications.
 This is considered "available memory" that actors and tasks can request memory out of.
-You can also set ``available_memory=<bytes>`` on Ray init to tell Ray explicitly how much memory is available.
+You can also set ``memory=<bytes>`` on Ray init to tell Ray explicitly how much memory is available.

 To tell the Ray scheduler a task or actor requires a certain amount of available memory to run, set the ``memory`` argument.
 The Ray scheduler will then reserve the specified amount of available memory during scheduling, similar to how it handles CPU and GPU resources:

 .. code-block:: python

-  # reserve 500MB of available memory to place this task
+  # reserve 500MiB of available memory to place this task
   @ray.remote(memory=500 * 1024 * 1024)
   def some_function(x):
       pass

-  # reserve 2.5GB of available memory to place this actor
+  # reserve 2.5GiB of available memory to place this actor
   @ray.remote(memory=2500 * 1024 * 1024)
   class SomeActor(object):
       def __init__(self, a, b):